Do You Suspect a Gas Leak?

 Gas plumbers are trained specifically for these moments, so as soon as they arrive they’ll know exactly what to do.
 They will use a tool called a manometer which can detect drops in pressure throughout your gas pipework.
 Using this tool they can isolate the area where the leak is coming from.

 If it turns out to be a small crack in your pipes, it can easily be repaired on the spot.
 If there are larger problems at hand, it may come down to having to replace entire sections of piping.
-It may be that the problem wasn’t your piping and in fact one of your gas appliances, in that case, your gas plumber can discuss replacing it and installing a new one for you.
+It may be that the problem wasn’t your piping and is in fact one of your gas appliances.
+In that case, your gas plumber can discuss replacing it and installing a new one for you.

 Often this means you will receive upgraded, better quality piping and appliances that will last you long into the future, and avoid giving you another leak scare.

 At the end of the day, your gas plumber’s first priority is your safety, and that means stopping that leak as soon as possible.
-You can have peace of mind knowing that gas plumbers aren’t just some random guy of the street, they’re trained professionals here to help.
+You can have peace of mind knowing that gas plumbers are trained professionals here to help.